Wadaboa/cpr-appropriation/README.md

 )
 ```

-If you want to see a working example, please check out the [cpr.ipynb](cpr.ipynb) Jupyter notebook, that contains an explanation of the methods in use, along with a comparison of all the implemented solutions.
+If you want to see a working example, please check out the Jupyter notebooks in the `notebooks/` folder, that contain an explanation of the methods in use, along with a comparison of all the implemented solutions.
 You can also head over to the public [W&B project](https://wandb.ai/wadaboa/cpr-appropriation) containing plots for performed experiments.

 If you want to use the CPR environment with RLlib, have a look at the [rllib.py](rllib.py) Python module, which contains a FC network compatible with RLlib's API, a class with callbacks for social outcome metrics and the DQN baseline described in the original paper.